Meg-Div/ItsACircus/README.md

 # It's a circus

 Project Description:
-- While spending a day at the circus your age is guessed, you're given a factiod about your age/birthday and then your fortune is told.
+- While spending a day at the circus your age is guessed and then your fortune is told.

 Project Expectations:
 - HTML/CSS